csiro-easi/easi-cookbook/docs/gridded/sample-gridded-argo-workflow.md

 ## Workflow dynamics

 The `tiles_per_worker` and `parallelism` have a significant impact on the length of execution of a `tile-processor` step and how many of them execute in parallel.
 It is tempting to simply have as many `tile-processors` as there are tiles as this would provide the fastest execution time with a `tile-processor` step execution being the limiting factor.
-In practice it is more complex as the each `tile-processor` requires a `Pod` to start and stop, and potentially a `Node` to start, pull and image and later shutdown.
+In practice it is more complex as the each `tile-processor` requires a `Pod` to start and stop, and potentially a `Node` to be added to the cluster, start, pull an image and later shutdown.
 If the execution of a `tile-processor` step is shorter than this overhead of `Pod` and `Node` initialisation then those steps will be delayed signficantly waiting for resources.
 Even if `Nodes` are already running and ready for use so a `Pod` can be scheduled immediately, there are overheads and costs assocaited with a `Node` shutting down.
-They commonly remain available, but idle, for a period of time in case another workload begins.
-The lack of instant on/off means the workflow `tiles_per_worker` and `parallelism` should be adjusted to achieve the optimimum configuration for a given cost and time efficiency, something that is very user dependent.
+They commonly remain available, but idle, for a period of time in case another workload begins (in default EASI configurations this is approx 10 minutes).
+The lack of instant on/off means the workflow `tiles_per_worker` and `parallelism` should be adjusted to achieve the optimimum configuration for a given cost and time efficiency, something that is very use dependent.

 ## Workflow Design Patterns